Steam Bath of the Brothers Krsmanović: 21st century

-In 2004 the facility was closed due to the safety concerns as the standards for the safe public use, both for the building and the instalastions, were not reached.
+In 2004 the facility was closed due to the safety concerns as the standards for the safe public use, both for the building and the installations, were not reached.
 Also, the profitability was low, which was one of the reasons that all other bathhouses were closed in Belgrade.
 Users of the bath were of low economic stature in general: people who had no bathrooms in their houses, poor and homeless people, students, pensioners, seasonal workers, sellers on the green markets who slept in trucks or market stalls, etc.

 The house was declared a cultural monument in 2001.
 After closing, the venue was occasionally loaned by the city government, for the music videos productions, private parties, exhibitions and as the movie sets, but by 2017 the facility deteriorated a lot.

 In 2008, city government decided to do something with the facility and the architectural design competition for the best solution was set.
 Three projects were chosen, but nothing has done.
 In 2012, the Red Cross of the Palilula municipality started an initiative to reopen the bath, as it was estimated that there are 3,000-5,000 homeless people in Belgrade who can't have a bath anywhere else.
-The Ministry of Culture later announced an idea of turning the bath into the international cultural center so the stuff members from the embassies of Austria, France, Turkey and Iran visited the venue.
+The Ministry of Culture later announced an idea of turning the bath into the international cultural center so the staff members from the embassies of Austria, France, Turkey and Iran visited the venue.
 The idea was revived by Gunnar B. Kvaran, director of the Oslo's Astrup Fearnley Museum of Modern Art, who visited the bath in July 2017.
 In October 2017, during the visit of the high state delegation from Ankara, Serbian and Turkish governments signed a memorandum on restoration of the object, but the details were not disclosed.

 Two governments signed another protocol in December 2018.
 According to this, part of the bath will retain its original purpose.
 Another part will be transformed into the classrooms, halls, library, gallery and administrative offices.
 Part of the building will be used by the Turkish Yunus Emre Institute, but again, no dates were given.